matttrann/juzoai/README.md

-# FlashCard Study App
+# Juzo.AI

-A modern flashcard application designed to help you study and track your learning progress.
-Create custom flashcard decks, study with an interactive interface, track your performance over time, and visualise algorithms and data structures.
+A modern flashcard and coding practise application designed to help you study and track your learning progress.
+Create custom flashcard decks, study with an interactive interface, track your performance over time, and visualise and test yourself with algorithms and data structure coding questions!.

 ## Features